Heosuabi/JQuick/README.md

 Usage
 -----
-The first step to successfully use JQuick is to define an interface with setters and getters for the properties.
+The first step to use JQuick is to define an interface with setters and getters for the properties.
-As example you could create an interface named WindowProperties which gets and sets the last properties of a window: width, height and last location.
+For example you could create an interface named WindowProperties which gets and sets the last properties of a window: width, height and last location.

 Each setter and getter has to be annotated with the `@Config` annotation.
 The value of the annotation is the key inside